-- 1. This third edition of the Code applies to all Home Buyers who have signed a Reservation Agreement for a new or newly converted Home on or after 1 April 2013 that has been built by a Home Builder registered with one of the Home Warranty Bodies. - The Code covers complaints made in writing to the Home Builder within two years from the Home Warranty cover's start date. - 3.
+- 1. This third edition of the Code applies to all Home Buyers who have signed a Reservation Agreement 1.5 Sales and advertising for a new or newly converted Home on or after 1 April Sales and advertising material and activity must be 2013 that has been built by a Home Builder registered clear and truthful. with one of the Home Warranty Bodies. - 2.
+The Code covers complaints made in writing to the Home Builder within two years from the Home Warranty cover's start date. - 3.
 Second or subsequent Home Buyers benefit from the Code Requirements but only on after-sales matters they report within two years from the Home Warranty cover's start date. - 4.
-The Code and the associated Dispute Resolution Scheme do not apply to: - second-hand properties (for example, properties taken by Home Builders in part exchange and re-sold) - properties acquired by registered social landlords for rent - properties acquired by corporate bodies, partnerships and individuals buying several properties for investment purposes - properties built by self-builders for their own occupation - homes assigned or sub-sold by an investor to a third party before the legal completion - personal injury claims - loss of property value or blight - claims about the land conveyed and its registered title - claims that exceed the Dispute Resolution Scheme's limits. - 5.
+The Code and the associated Dispute Resolution Scheme do not apply to: - Second-hand properties (for example, properties taken by Home Builders in part exchange and re-sold) - Properties acquired by registered social landlords for rent - Properties acquired by corporate bodies, partnerships and individuals buying several properties for investment purposes - Properties built by self-builders for their own occupation - Homes assigned or sub-sold by an investor to a third party before the legal completion - Personal injury claims - Loss of property value or blight - Claims about the land conveyed and its registered title • Claims that exceed the Dispute Resolution Scheme's limits. - 5.
 Matters better dealt with by other dispute resolution or ombudsman schemes should be referred to the relevant organisation.
 In such cases, these other schemes will take precedence over this Code and the associated Dispute Resolution Scheme.